-When a currency crosses its "threshold of divergence," this results in a presumption that the authorities concerned will correct this situation by adequate measures, namely:
+When a currency crosses its "threshold of divergence", this results in a presumption that the authorities concerned will correct this situation by adequate measures, namely:

-- a.)
-Diversified intervention,
+- diversified intervention,

-- b.)
-Measures of domestic monetary policy,
+- measures of domestic monetary policy,

-- c.)
-Changes in central rates,
+- changes in central rates,

-- d.)
-Other measures of economic policy.
+- other measures of economic policy.

-In case such measures, on account of special circumstances, are not taken, the reasons for this shall be given to the other authorities, especially in the "concertation between central banks."
-Consultations will, if necessary, then take place in the appropriate Community bodies, including the Council of Ministers.
+In case such measures, on account of special circumstances, are not taken, the reasons for this shall be given to the other authorities, especially in the "concertation between central banks".

+Consultation will, if necessary, then take place in the appropriate Community bodies, including the Council of Ministers.

-After six months these provisions shall be reviewed in the light of experience.
-At that date the questions regarding imbalances accumulated by divergent creditor or debtor countries will be studied as well.
+After six months these provisions shall be reviewed in the light of rperience.
+At that date the questions regarding imbalances accumulated by divergent reditor or debtor countries will be studied as well.

-A very short-term facility of an unlimited amount will be established.
-Settlements will be made 45 days after the end of the month of intervention with the possiblity of prolongation for another 3 months for amounts limited to the size of debtor quotas in the short-term monetary support.
+A very short term facility of an unlimited amount will be established.
+Settlements will be made 45 days after the end of the month of intervention with the possibility of prolongation for another 3 months for amounts limited to the size of debtor quotas in the short term monetary support.

-To serve as a means of settlement, an initial supply of ECU will be provided by the European Monetary Cooperation Fund (EMCF) against the deposit of 20 per cent of gold and 20 per cent of dollar reserves currently held by central banks.
+To serve as a means of settlement, an initial supply of ECU will be provided by the European Monetary Cooperation Fund against the deposit of 20 per cent of gold and 20 per cent of dollar reserves currently held by central banks.

 This operation will take the form of specified, revolving swap arrangements.
-By periodical review and by an appropriate procedure it will be ensured that each central bank will maintain a deposit of at least 20 per cent of these reserves with EMCF.
+By periodical review and by an appropriate procedure it will be ensured that each central bank will maintain a deposit of at least 20 per cent of these reserves with the European Monetary Cooperation Fund.
 A member state not participating in the exchange rate mechanism may participate in this initial operation on the basis described above.